2 boilers with 58 t/h steam flow per unit, since 2015.

 Brown: Shock pulse/day of an SPGr10, testwise installation for comparison

-Result: The SPGs enable a low flue gas temperature at the inlet of the horizontal pass, even after the capacity increase of the boiler (measurement at inlet EVAP2-SH3, at outlet of small evaporator bundle EVAP1).
+The SPGs enable a low flue gas temperature at the inlet of the horizontal pass, even after the capacity increase of the boiler (measurement at inlet EVAP2-SH3, at outlet of small evaporator bundle EVAP1).

-By adjusting the shock pulses/day, even lower FG temperatures could be achieved.
 Additional optimizations with mixed mode operation of the SPGs are currently carried out.

 Line 1: Significantly lower RG pressure drop, by means of three SPGr10, together with tapping.